mayankk2308/mkdatadetector/README.md

 * Jeet Parte
 * Pinak Jalan

-For any inquires or community-related issues.
+for any inquires or community-related issues.

 ## License